-1. The principal, held and invested in perpetuity, and
+- The principal, held and invested in perpetuity

-2. The annual dividend that can be spent for the fund’s intended purpose.
+- The annual distribution that can be spent for the fund’s intended purpose.

 Endowed funds are invested in the Foundation’s Consolidated Investment Fund (CIF) according to a prudent investment policy based on diversification of assets and long-term performance benchmarks.

-At the beginning of each fiscal year (July 1), the Foundation applies its spending policy by paying an annual dividend, currently five percent of the market value of the principal (averaged over the previous 12 quarters), to the spending account.
+At the beginning of each fiscal year (July 1), the Foundation applies its spending policy by paying an annual distribution, currently 4.5% of the market value of the principal (averaged over the previous 12 quarters), to the spending account.
 Any excess return remains invested in the endowment principal to increase its value and to protect the future income stream against inflation.